Rogers Park, Chicago: Economy and culture

-The dominant educational institution in Rogers Park is Loyola University Chicago, located in the southeast corner of the neighborhood.
+The dominant educational institution in Rogers Park is Loyola University Chicago, located in the southeast corner of the community.
 Historic places of interest include Madonna Della Strada Chapel, the mother church of the Jesuit Province of Chicago (one of the largest Jesuit provinces) and Mundelein Center for the Fine and Performing Arts, one of the tallest Art Deco buildings in Chicago outside of the downtown area.
-The neighborhood continues to be home to many Jesuit religious-order institutions.
+The community continues to be home to many Jesuit religious-order institutions.
 However, modern Rogers Park contains many different religious institutions.

 The presence of its diverse array of students and academics from Loyola University Chicago and Northwestern University, just a few miles to the north, has historically lent Rogers Park a high degree of liberalism and tolerance.
 The community also has a high Internet presence.
 In 2007, the Web site outside.in named Rogers Park one of the country's "bloggiest neighborhoods."

 Rogers Park has over 130 restaurants plus coffee shops and cafes and has been ranked "very walkable" by Walk Score.

 Rogers Park is also home to the Glenwood Sunday Market, a farmers market, a program of the Rogers Park Business Alliance, devoted to providing local, sustainable foods that are also organic whenever possible.
-The Chicago Comedy Film Festival calls Rogers Park home and is held annually at The New 400 Theaters.
+The Chicago Comedy Film Festival calls Rogers Park home and is held annually at The New 400 Theaters (now closed).
 The international film festival brings over 500 filmmakers, actors and agents to the neighborhood from around the world.

 A plethora of beaches line the shores of Lake Michigan through much of the neighborhood.
-The Artists of the Wall festival at the Lake Michigan shoreline at Farwell Avenue pier (Hartigan Park on Albion Avenue on the streetmap above), in which community members paint murals on benches along the lake, has been held for over twenty years, the longest event of its kind in Chicago's history.
+The Artists of the Wall festival at the Lake Michigan beachfront at Farwell Avenue pier (Hartigan Park on Albion Avenue on the streetmap above), in which community members paint murals on concrete benches, has been held for over twenty years, the longest event of its kind in Chicago's history.

 The Luxembourg Brotherhood of America has held an annual event called Schobermesse in Rogers Park in June.
 The event was discontinued between 1967-2001, but continues to this day.

 Crime and policing

-In 1993, Chicago's 24th Police District, which includes Rogers Park and the adjacent Chicago neighborhood of West Ridge, was selected as one of five police districts to pilot a new concept for Chicago law enforcement called Chicago Alternative Policing Strategy ("CAPS").
+In 1993, Chicago's 24th Police District, which includes Rogers Park and the adjacent Chicago community of West Ridge, was selected as one of five police districts to pilot a new concept for Chicago law enforcement called Chicago Alternative Policing Strategy ("CAPS").
 A merger of police and community efforts was implemented, which resulted in a noticeable effect on crime statistics.
 Weekly beat meetings (planning and strategy sessions) were held across the 24th Police District.
 All of Chicago's police districts put the strategy into practice by 1996.
 Index crimes in the 24th police district fell by about half between 1996 and 2009.
 According to an e-mail from 49th Ward Alderman Joe Moore, between January 1, 2013, and February 26, 2013, the 24th Police District was the only police district in Chicago in which no one was shot.
 In that same eight week period, the 24th District reported fewer crimes than all but one of Chicago's 22 police districts.